basecamp/bcx-api/sections/attachments.md

        https://basecamp.com/999999999/api/v1/attachments.json
 ```

-*Note:* Uploading can take a while, if the file is big!
+**Note:** If a file is big, uploading can take a long time!
 Make sure to account for this in your implementation.

 Get attachment
 --------------

-* `GET /projects/1/attachments/1.json` will return the specified attachment
- with file metadata, urls, and associated attachables (Uploads, Messages,
+* `GET /projects/1/attachments/1.json` will return the specified attachment with its file metadata, URLs, and associated attachable (a message, todo, upload, or comment).
-or Comments) with a `200 OK` response.

 ```json
 {